 Whether you (like us) celebrate the arrival of St. Nick – or you are simply looking for some cold-weather excitement – you need to hop aboard one of their three winter rides, repeatedly named among the best in the country.

-Visit Santa and Mrs. Claus and take a Christmas-themed ride aboard the BRSR by booking the Santa Express Ride.
-Every kid will get a traditional bell and candy cane.
-The Santa Pavilion Ride takes you on a magical train ride to the sister towns of McCaysville, GA and Copperhill, TN to visit Santa and Mrs. Claus at the Santa Pavilion!
+The Holiday Pavilion Ride takes you on a magical train ride to the sister towns of McCaysville, GA and Copperhill, TN to visit Santa and Mrs. Claus at the Santa Pavilion!
+The Holiday Pavilion Ride is 4 hours round-trip, which includes the 2-hour layover in McCaysville and Copperhill.

 Atlanta Botanical Garden Holiday Ride-on Train